-Dropping a full semester course after the initial drop/add period:
+Dropping a full semester course with record

-A student may withdraw from a full semester course by the Friday of the second week after mid-semester with a grade of "W" recorded for the course on the permanent academic record.
-Classes may not be dropped during the remainder of the semester.
+A student may drop a full semester course by the Friday of the second week after mid-semester with a grade of "W" recorded for the course on the permanent academic record.
+A full semester course may not be dropped after this date.

+Dropping a first or second half-semester course with record

-Dropping a half-credit course after the withdrawal date (first and second-half semester courses): A withdrawal recorded during weeks three through five will be recorded with a "W" on the permanent academic record.
-A student may not drop a half semester course during the remainder of the course.
+A student may drop a first or second half-semester course by the Friday of the fifth week of the course with a grade of "W" recorded for the course on the permanent academic record.
+A student may not drop a first or second half-semester course after the last class day of the fifth week of the course.

-The above procedures require signatures from both the academic advisor and the course instructor, and submission of a drop/add form through the Registrar's Office.
+Dropping a course either with or without record is processed online by the student's advisor.
 The transcript entry of "W" holds no value in computing the student's GPA.

-A student with "extreme extenuating circumstances" may petition the Curriculum Appeals Committee to drop a course without record on the academic transcript.
+A student with "extreme extenuating circumstances" may petition the Curriculum Appeals Committee to drop a course after the final withdrawal date.
 In petitioning for this privilege, the student must obtain the endorsement of his academic advisor and the instructor of the course.

-Changes in Major, Minor, or Area of Concentration
+Changes in Major or Minor